robcarver17/skipperman/docs/roll_call_help.md

 The roll call report is private to the skipper and possibly deputy skipper.
 It contains private health information and contact numbers.

+The report can be used for the morning roll call, and in emergencies.

 # Report specific parameters

 - Show full names?
 Yes - this is a private report